chainer/chainer/docs/source/tutorial/ptb.rst

 Generating sentences
 ^^^^^^^^^^^^^^^^^^^^^

-* You can generate the sentence which starts with the word in the vocavulary.
+* You can generate the sentence which starts with the word in the vocabulary.

-    * In this exmaple, we generate the sentence which starts with the word **animal**.
+    * In this example, we generate the sentence which starts with the word **animal**.

 .. code-block:: console